 This tourist attraction that draws over 2 million annually is extremely close to simply vanishing.
 The 2,300km long reef is suffering from consistent coral bleaching – a phenomenon that will eventually kill it if the underlying problem (climate change) is not fixed.
 Global warming is grabbing the earth by its throat and starting to squeeze, and it seems that the reef will be the first to suffocate.

 It may be too late to save the reef, but it’s not too late to do something for the environment that we have left.
-Many of us make an effort to be eco-conscious at home, but when we travel we also have a responsibility to reduce our carbon footprint abroad.
+Many of us make an effort to be eco-conscious at home, but when we travel we also have a responsibility to reduce our waste and minimise our carbon footprint while abroad.

 The environmental impact of travel is significant, but that doesn’t mean we have to stop travelling – here’s a few things that you can do to travel AND save the environment!

 Most of us don’t realise that long-haul flights contribute a whopping 770 million tonnes of CO2 into the atmosphere annually.
 This is about 2% of all man-made carbon emissions.